nicksstapleton/blog/_drafts/2021-04-30-logos-buyers-guide.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/l10gold.jpeg){: .align-right}The gold standard.
 It offers incredible value to anyone in vocational ministry.
 Starting with Gold and up, you get every feature Logos offers.
 This package is going to be a great fit for many ministry leaders, pastors, and seminarians as it provides fantastic resources for Biblical studies, preaching, exegesis, and theology.
 NDBT is a standard text for any course in Biblical Theology and the Pillar NT Commentary series edited by D.A.
 Carson is first-rate.
 Some package highlights include:

+* Wiley Blackwell Bible Commentaries | WBBC: Old and New Testament (22 vols.)
+* The Christian Tradition: A History of the Development of Doctrine (5 vols.)
+* Discovering the New Testament: An Introduction . . .
+(3 vols.)
+* Osborne New Testament Commentaries (12 vols.)

 * The Pillar NT Commentary series (17 vols.)
 * New Dictionary of Biblical Theology (NDBT)
 * Anchor Yale Bible Dictionary